-Tara Well (formerly Barbara Woike), Associate Professor of Psychology, joined the Barnard faculty in 1995.
-Professor Well has 20 years experience conducting research on motivation and memory.
+Tara Well, Associate Professor of Psychology, joined the Barnard faculty in 1995.
+She has 20 years experience conducting research on motivation and memory.
 Her current research focus is the effects of mirrors on the stress response, self-objectification, narcissism, and self-compassion.
-She is writing a book called, “The Clear Mirror: The Healing Power of Self-Reflection” which introduces a mirror meditation technique that reduces stress and increases self-compassion.
+She is writing a book called, “The Clear Mirror: Transforming Everyday Anxiety with Self-Acceptance ” which introduces a mirror-based meditation to transform judgments about appearance, develop self-confidence and self-compassion, and reduce stress.
 As a motivational psychologist, she has been using the technique with individuals and in research studies.
-Her research finds that mirrors can be used to reduce stress and increase self-compassion, and may be useful in emotion regulation.
+Her research finds that mirrors can be used to reduce stress and increase self-compassion, and may be useful developing empathy and emotional intelligence.

 “The relationship between implicit and explicit motives, goal pursuit, and autobiographical memory content during a diary study.” (with M. Bender, C.A.
 Burke, & E.A.A.
 Dow), Journal of Research in Personality (2012).

 "Learning and memory correlates of implicit motive" (with M. Bender), Implicit Motives, eds.
 O.C.
 Schultheiss & J. C. Brunstein, (Cambridge University Press, 2010): 211-244.

 “Motives” (with D.P.
 McAdams), Personality: Contemporary Theory and Research, 3rd edition, eds.
 Derlega, Winstead, & Jones (Wadsworth, 2005): 156-189.

 “The role of motives in the organization of traumatic events in memory,” (with D. Matic), Journal of Personality Vol. 72 (2004): 633–657.